TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/endat_design.md

 - Start Trigger: The rising edge of the EnDat clock (positive signal).
 - Stop Trigger: The falling edge of the EnDat data signal (negative signal).

-Counter Operation: The counter value is stored in a 32-bit RT register in memory.
+Counter Operation: The counter value is stored in a 32-bit recovery time register in memory.
 This value is dynamic and changes during normal operation to detect any “stuck-at” errors.
 The expected recovery time is derived from the difference between the last and current counter values.

 Multi-Channel Load Share Mode (Multi-master configuration): In this mode, counters for different axes are initialized with different starting values.